-Some class trips throughout Grade 6 - 12 may be overnight considering the purpose of the trip.
-Trips for grades 7 through 8 focus on environmental and social issues and the outdoors of Trinidad and Tobago.
-Additional trips for grades 6-12 focus on academics and sports that build class unity and spirit, such as MUN and the CAISSA tournaments.
+Some class trips throughout Grade 6 - 12 may be overnight depending on the purpose of the trip.
+Trips for Grades 7 through 8 focus on environmental and social issues and the outdoors of Trinidad and Tobago.
+Additional trips for Grades 6-12 focus on academics and sports that build class unity and spirit, such as MUN and the CAISSA tournaments.

 External security personnel on field trips are subject to the following guidelines:

-- The name and copy of the security guard’s personal identification (such as passport or driving permit) must be presented to the campus principal at least 10 days prior to the date of departure.
+- The name and copy of the security guard’s personal identification (such as passport or driving permit) must be presented to the Director at least 10 days prior to the date of departure.

 - If requested, the guard must be made available to attend an orientation session for the trip to be conducted by the principal or lead chaperone and ISPS security.